 B.A./M.A.
 Shared-Credit Degree Program in History

 is designed for outstanding undergraduate history majors to obtain a BA and an MA in five years.
-Students are allowed to apply up to 18 credit hours of shared coursework to both their Bachelor’s and Master’s degrees.
-All courses must be taken at the graduate level and must comply with their programs of study at both the Bachelor’s and Master’s levels.
+Students are allowed to apply up to 18 credit hours of shared coursework to both their Bachelor’s and Master’s degrees while they are completing their undergraduate degree.

 The History BA requires a minimum of 120 undergraduate credit hours and the MA requires 30 graduate credit hours.
 Traditionally, students are not able to begin the MA program until the BA degree is completed.
-In this Shared-Credit program, 6-18 of the MA graduate credits (2-6 courses) are taken during the senior year of a student’s BA degree program and are applied to both the BA and MA degree requirements.
-This reduces the time needed to complete the two degrees by a full academic year, compared to the traditional model, and results in significant savings.
+In this Shared-Credit program, however, 6-18 of the MA graduate credits (2-6 courses) are taken during the senior year of a student’s BA degree program and are applied to both the BA and MA degree requirements.
+This reduces the time needed to complete the two degrees by a full academic year compared to the traditional model, and results in significant savings of time and money.

 FUNDING THE SHARED-CREDIT PROGRAM